hertze/PoserFrames/README.md

 by [Joakim Hertze](https://www.hertze.se)

 **Poser Frames** is JavaScript for Photoshop that adds fake negative borders, traced from real negatives.
 It works with images in 3:2, 4:3, 6:7 and 1:1 format, with a shortest side of 3600 px, 4800 px or 6000 px.
+Please note: at this time you need to resize your photos to one of these dimensions *prior* to running this script on them.

 Installing the script and creating an action for PoserFrames